otfried/ipe/README.md

-# ipe-issues
+This repository is solely for tracking Ipe issues.

-Issue tracker for Ipe
+Click on "issues" on the right.